A Grand Unification of Quantum Algorithms: From QSP to QSVT

 \subsection{Block Encodings}

-A key idea behind the generalization of QSP from single-qubit dynamics, to multi-qubit transforms is the use of a block-encoded operator, as we have just seen in the last two subsections (and as will be discussed further in the next sections).
-Block encoded operators are a quantum concept, and their construction comes with some caveats.
+A key idea behind the generalization of QSP from single-qubit dynamics, to multi-qubit transforms is the use of a block-encoded operator, as we have just seen in the last two subsections (and as is discussed in the following sections).
+While the embedding of one matrix inside a larger one is well known in mathematics as a {\em dilation}\cite{horn_johnson_1991}, as used here, block encoded operators are a quantum concept, and their construction comes with some caveats.
 We elaborate on these constructions in this subsection.

 The starting point for many applications of QSP and QSVT is the availability of the desired signal as a linear operator, a matrix $A$, encoded as a block inside a larger unitary matrix $U$, as described in Eq.~(\ref{eq:block_u_A}).
 What is such a block encoded operator, physically?
-Some intuition comes from the case when $A$ is a unitary matrix, in which case $U$ is simply a controlled-$A$ operator, as depicted in Figure~\ref{fig:block_encoded_A}.
+Some limited intuition comes from the case when $A$ is a unitary matrix, in which case $U$ is simply a controlled-$A$ operator, as depicted in Figure~\ref{fig:block_encoded_A}.

 When $A$ is a large operator, it can be challenging to envision how a controlled-$A$ operation may be physically realized.
 In particular, given $A$, how to construct a controlled-$A$ operation is generally not possible without further information.
-For example, if a $+1$ eigenstate $|\lambda\>$ of $A$ is provided, then a controlled-$A$ quantum circuit can be constructed using $|\lambda\>$ together with two controlled-SWAP gates (otherwise known as quantum Fredkin gates); see Figure~\ref{fig:swap_controlled_A}.
-Similar circuits can be constructed when provided with eigenstates with eigenvalues different than $+1$.
-And of course, if one has a quantum circuit for $A$, then control wires can be added to pieces of that circuit, to realize a controlled-$A$.
-But generally, a controlled-$A$ is more complex than $A$, and physically and typically involves more (and possibly higher order) interactions.
-For example, a CNOT gate in $A$ may need to be replaced with a controlled-CNOT gate, aka a Toffoli gate, to realize a controlled-$A$.
-There are also known connections between block-encoded operators and other quantum information constructs, such as a QRAM, as discussed in Section~\ref{sec:Discussion}.
+For example, if a $+1$ eigenstate $|\lambda\>$ of $A$ is provided, then a controlled-$A$ quantum circuit can be constructed using $|\lambda\>$ together with two controlled-SWAP gates; see Figure~\ref{fig:swap_controlled_A}.
+However, in general, much more work has to be done in achieving a block encoding, generally in ways specific to the relevant physical system \cite{Gily_n_2019, Huggins_2020}.